 Experiment with needle and thread tattoo or pins and needles tattoo styles for creativity.
 Each design helps you refine your control and technique.

-Understanding Needle Sizes and Effects
+Understanding Tattoo Needle Sizes and Their Effects

 Different tattoo needle sizes create different textures: